The Vigilant Robot

 “Surrealism and War” on Veteran’s Day

-Posted by on The National Veterans Art Museum in Chicago had an exhibition opening a few weeks ago on Veteran’s Day entitled “Surrealism and War,” which features the artwork of nine veterans depicting their experiences of war in somewhat surrealist ways.
+The National Veterans Art Museum in Chicago had an exhibition opening a few weeks ago on Veteran’s Day entitled “Surrealism and War,” which features the artwork of nine veterans depicting their experiences of war in somewhat surrealist ways.
 The exhibition really portrayed the horrors of war for both the innocent people caught in between and those who were drafted or even enlisted to fight.
 War is senseless, barbaric.
 War is sad and the poor suffer the most.
 The U.S. military creates a host of atrocities across the world, and then when the troops come back to their country they are met with no assistance, only the dark thoughts of their experiences, taunting them with bad memories and thoughts of death and suicide.
 Why?

 You can read more about the exhibition here, but I will leave you with some (crappy phone camera) images of artwork that I found most intriguing and moving.